 The GoPro HERO5 Black achieves all this.
 It is an extremely small camera that can record 4k and can resist up to 33ft of water.
 It is a camera made for hitting rec and start doing your thing without having to think about manual settings and still record incredibly high-quality video.
 And it can also achieve stunning slow-motion thanks to its 1080p120 mode.

 But a lot of vloggers don’t know that these cameras are made for very specific needs, and “for vlogging” is not specific enough.

 They are made for recording during the day, and specifically for situations that require a fish-eye lens.
 You cannot choose to stop using fish-eye with these cameras, and that’s a big deal if you plan to record all your vlogs with it.

-That’s why the GoPro HERO5 Session is of really good value if you plan to record action videos, but not more.
+That’s why the GoPro HERO5 Black is of really good value if you plan to record action videos, but not more.
 Fish-eye lenses give everything a bizarre, unnatural look.
 And since they’re made for recordings under de sunlight, their color balance is extremely cold if you’re indoors or at night.